-There has also been a significant increase in the number of additional dwellings permitted in areas of flood risk (excluding Redhill town centre).
+There has been a decrease in the number of additional dwellings permitted in areas of flood risk (excluding Redhill town centre).
 All of these dwellings were permitted on previously developed land.
-The majority of these dwellings that were permitted came from office to residential permitted development (87).
+The majority of these dwellings that were permitted came from the development at 50 Haroldsea Drive (38).

-Table 9 Number of additional dwellings permitted in areas of flood risk (Excluding Redhill Town Centre)
+Table 9 Number of additional dwellings permitted in areas of flood risk (Excluding RedhillTown Centre)